 Step 3: GST Data Is Retrieved

-The API performs gst no verification by retrieving the corresponding registration details from GST records.
+The API performs GST no verification by retrieving the corresponding registration details from GST records.

 Step 4: API Response Is Returned